 Artist Residency Opportunity

 Since 2009, when we opened the studio, we have had international exchanges with two different studios.
 The first couple of years with Graphic Studio Dublin and since 2014 we run an exchange programme with Grafikwerkstatt Dresden.
+Now - in 2024 - we are about to open up a residence program with Graphic Studio Dublin again.

 Regularly we also arrange artists talks.
 Normally with guest artists who has stayed for a longer period, we finnish their stay with a presentation of their work, open for the public.
 As a tradition since we started we also arrange a lecture or a seminar first weekend of October on different subjects relating to artists books and/or printmaking.